bitsofinfo/powershell-command-executor/README.md

 # powershell-command-executor

-Module that provides a registry and gateway for execution powershell commands through long-lived established remote PSSessions
+Module that provides a registry and gateway for execution of pre-defined powershell commands through long-lived established remote PSSessions

 * [Related tools](#related)